-In systems And 3.0 and 7.x, the feeder pump UP1 only starts to operate in the default setting when a flow temperature demand of a secondary controller exists.
+In systems Anl 3.0 and 7.x, the feeder pump UP1 only starts to operate in the default setting when a flow temperature demand of a secondary controller exists.

-If CO7 -> F14 - 1 is configured in the primary controller in addition to CO7 -> F15 - 1, the function is also active when the controller's own secondary circuit requires heat.
+If CO7 -> F14 - 1 is configured, this is also the case when the controller's own secondary circuit requires heat.

-Function WE Configuration

-Send maximum flow set point 0 CO7 -> F14 - 1
+Function WE Configuration UP1 operation to cover own demand 0 CO7 -> F14 - 1

-5 Register no. / 5 to 64